 Each week, a batch of six fighters are playable without spending any money.
 If you like what you play, though, you can spend $20 to unlock all current and future characters.

-Adding to an already extensive list of battle royale games to choose from, Apex Legends is EA’s breakout experience, which nearly toppled Fortnite in prolonged Twitch viewership.
+Adding to an already extensive list of free FPS games to choose from, Apex Legends is EA’s breakout experience, which nearly toppled Fortnite in prolonged Twitch viewership.
 From the minds of Respawn Entertainment, the developer behind the Titanfall series and Jedi: Fallen Order, the trio-specific battle royale breathed new life into the mode with team revives and an intricate pinging system.